erossy/nebius-solution-library/s3_dl_ul/readme.md

 ### Optimized Parameters for H100 (128 vCPU)

-The following parameters achieved the best performance results on H100 instances with 128 vCPUs:
+The following parameters achieved the best performance results on H100 instances with 128 vCPUs in eu-north1 for downloading 172 x 2GB files from a bucket in the same region:

 ```bash
 python3 s3_downloader.py \